 - 2.9.1.1.
 The term replacement part, as used in this TIP, assumes a general meaning of a part intended to be installed in the place of a part specified in the design of a civil aeronautical product.
-At the time of signing of the Agreement, the European Union had no standalone design approval for a replacement part.
 The references to a replacement part approval in this TIP are: - a) For EASA, a replacement part design approved using an STC; and - b) For ANAC, a replacement part design approved using an APAA and/or a COP. - 2.9.1.2.
 If the replacement part is a critical part or a life-limited part, EASA and ANAC shall not accept such a replacement part.
 These parts shall be approved by EASA using an STC as set out in subsection 2.6, of this TIP.